pic

 Heel Pain

 If you’re among the nearly 2 million people who report suffering from heel pain yearly, you know how frustrating and limiting this pain can be.
-At Ankle and Foot Clinic of Idaho, podiatrist Andrew McCall, DPM, FACFAS, evaluates and treats heel pain, so it stops affecting your daily life.
-Call the Idaho Falls, Idaho, office to set up your appointment or use this website’s online booking tool.
+At Alpine Foot and Ankle in Idaho Falls, ID and Alpine, WY, podiatrist Andrew McCall, DPM, FACFAS, evaluates and treats heel pain, so it stops affecting your daily life.
+Call the our office to set up your appointment or use this website’s online booking tool.

 Heel Pain Q & A